-According to the magnet’s creators, LadyCare Lifetime Limited, 71% of women who tried it out found it helped them cope with the menopause symptom.
+LadyCare are the brand behind the leading menopause magnet on the market.
+And according to the magnet’s creators, LadyCare Lifetime Limited, 71% of women who tried it out found it helped them cope with hot flushes.

 But how exactly does the LadyCare Magnet (also known as the ‘Menopause Magnet’) work?
 Are the brand’s big claims substantiated and – most importantly – is the LadyCare Menopause Magnet safe?

 The LadyCare is a small magnetic device designed to be fixed onto the front of your underwear.
 It’s drug-free and marketed by LadyCare Lifetime Limited as an effective, natural alternative to HRT – though there is no scientific or medical evidence to support this claim.